Setting up single sign-on (SSO) with OpenID Connect (OIDC)

 • In Google Cloud Console, APIs & Services, create a new project for Zefort.

-• Configure application and configure the consent screen to your liking.
+• Configure the application and configure the consent screen to your liking.

-• Create Oauth client ID credentials, choose “Web application” as the type.
+• Create Oauth client ID credentials, and choose “Web application” as the type.

 • In the Authorized redirect URIs section, enter the Redirect URI from the previous step.